 Even though it wasn’t the fanciest of beach towns, it had a ton of charm.

-I don’t know how the small town of Port Aransas looks now that Hurricane Harvey went through it.
+I don’t know how the small town of Port Aransas looks now that Hurricane Harvey made its way through.
 I wonder if the ferry the girls and I loved so much is still operational.
-I wonder if the quaint old homes withstood the wind and subsequent flooding.
-I pray there is minimal damage but from the news it does not look good.
+Did the quaint old homes withstand the wind and subsequent flooding?
+I pray there is minimal damage but from the news, it does not look good.

 Camp Coyoacan, where we stayed, was new and there was so much thought and creative energy put into its design.
 As well built as all the Yurts were, I have little hope that they are still standing.
 The perfectly positioned queen sized beds, the small wooden desk, all most likely gone.
 The perfectly manicured grass and carefully designed paths were probably washed away to nonrecognition.

-While there,we stumbled upon an ice cream shop.
+While there, we stumbled upon an ice cream shop.
 The quirky decor intrigued us and the creamy ice cream filled our bellies.
 I wonder now how businesses like the ice cream shop will manage if they are still standing.
-Surely, the amount of tourist willing to visit will decreases greatly.
+Surely, the amount of tourist willing to visit will decrease greatly.